thomassuedbroecker/authors-java-jee/local-dev-junit/README.md

 # JUnit Testing on OpenLiberty development server, running a microservice based on MircoProfile

-Technical basics for how to develop a JUnit for our Authors microservice of the Cloud Native Starter example.
+The project does only contain technical basics: how to develop a JUnit for the Authors microservice of the Cloud Native Starter example.

-The Authors microservice has one RESTful api endpoint `getAuthor` with one parameter for the name of the Author.
-That endpoint returns Author data in a JSON format, based on given name in the parameter.
+The Authors microservice has one RESTful api endpoint called `getAuthor`.
+The endpoint provides one parameter for the Author name.
+The endpoint returns Author data in a JSON format.

+These are the steps we need to understand and to realize:

-To invoke that endpoint we need a REST Client and we need to transform the JSON result in a Author data class.
+1. To invoke that REST endpoint of the Authors microservice we need a REST Client.

+2. Then we need to transform the JSON response to a Author data class.

-Next we need to handle different values to for the parameter of the Author name, to run tests with a variations of names.
+3. Next we need to handle different values to invoke different values for the parameter of the Author name, to run tests with a variations of names.

-Then we need to verify the actual against the expected value and document the result.
+4. Then we need to verify the actual value against the expected value and document the result.

-**Need to know**
+**To realize what we want to do, we need to know**

 1. How to setup and run JUnit tests on the OpenLiberty development server?
-2. How to convert JSON Data from a String in a Java Class with MicroProfile JSON-B?
+2. How to convert JSON Data from a String in a Author Java instance with JSON-B (MicroProfile)?
-3. How to create a REST Client with MicroProfile JAX-RS?
+3. How to create a REST Client with JAX-RS (MicroProfile)?
-4. How to configure parameterized test in JUnit?
+4. How to configure parameterized a test in JUnit?
 5. How to compare and report results in JUnit?

 **Tools and frameworks**